Table of Contents

 File Your Case As Soon As Possible

 Time is of the essence, so it’s essential to file your case as soon as possible.
-Once the statute of limitations has expired, you might not be able to get compensation.
+Once the statute of limitations has expired, you might not be able to pursue compensation.
 Here are some of the things that could happen:

 - The credibility of your evidence may weaken over time.